Oral Health Management of Patients at Risk of Medication-related Osteonecrosis of the Jaw

 Review and updating

-A review of the context of this guidance (regulations, legislation, trends in working practices, experience and evidence) will take place three years after publication and, if this has changed significantly, the guidance will be updated accordingly.
+A review of the context of this guidance (regulations, legislation, trends in working practices, experience and evidence) will take place five years after publication and, if this has changed significantly, the guidance will be updated accordingly.